spacetelescope/jwst_backgrounds/README.md

   for a given wavelength and a selectable threshold.

-This code was written by Jane Rigby (GSFC, Jane.Rigby@nasa.gov) and Klaus Pontoppidan (STScI, pontoppi@stsci.edu) The background cache was prepared by Wayne Kinzel at STScI.
+This code was written by Jane Rigby (GSFC, Jane.Rigby@nasa.gov) and Klaus Pontoppidan (STScI, pontoppi@stsci.edu) The background cache was prepared by Wayne Kinzel at STScI, and is the same as used by the JWST Exposure Time Calculator.

 This software is provided as-is, with no warranty.